Create a lakehouse with Spark and BigLake metastore

 A lakehouse architecture combines the flexibility of a data lake with the data management features of a data warehouse.
 This document shows you how to set up a lakehouse on Google Cloud.
-You use Apache Iceberg as the table format, Apache Spark on Dataproc for processing, and the BigQuery Iceberg REST Catalog for unified metadata management.
+You use Apache Iceberg as the table format, Managed Service for Apache Spark for processing, and the BigLake metastore Iceberg REST Catalog for unified metadata management.

 This architecture uses open table formats like Iceberg to add data warehousing capabilities, such as transactions and schema evolution, to data in Cloud Storage.
 This approach creates a single source of truth for your data that is accessible by various engines.